>> Internet Search Results

 GROUND definition: 1. the surface of the earth: 2. soil: 3. an area of land used for a particular purpose or….
 Learn more.

-GROUND definition and meaning | Collins English Dictionary
+GROUND definition in American English | Collins English Dictionary

 The ground is the surface of the earth.
 Forty or fifty women were sitting cross-legged on the ground.
 We slid down the roof and dropped to the ground.
 If you say that something takes place on the ground, you mean it takes place on the surface of the earth and not in the air.